KomodoPlatform/developer-docs/docs/qa/blockscout-deployment-guide.md

 \$ cd apps/block_scout_web; mix phx.gen.cert blockscout blockscout.local; cd -
 ```

-Command above will generate and enable self-signed ssl certs, you need to replace them with real ones.
+The above command will generate and enable self-signed ssl certs, you need to replace them with real ones.
-You may use [certbot](https://certbot.eff.org/instructions) (letsencrypt) to do it, don't forget to set user permissions
-and configure file `/path/to/blockscout/config/dev.exs`, see example below:
+You may use [certbot](https://certbot.eff.org/instructions) (letsencrypt) to do it, don't forget to set user permissions and configure the file: `/path/to/blockscout/config/dev.exs`, see example below:

 ```bash
 \$  nano /path/to/blockscout/config/dev.exs